-An internal proposal — Tema Flanagan
+An internal proposal by Tema Flanagan

 Frontier's agency clients don't just need better tools and training.
 They need help bringing their people with them.